 Provides information regarding the federal death penalty system since the enactment of the first modern capital punishment statute in 1988.
 The survey explains the Department of Justice's internal decision-making process for deciding whether to seek the death penalty in individual cases, and presents statistical information focusing on the racial/ethnic and geographic distribution of defendants and their victims.
 Published 9/12/2000.

-Includes a timeline of important court cases and legal milestones since 1972, a breakdown of 16 major religious groups' views on the subject, public opinion polls, state-by-state statistics, and an examination of candidates on the issue.
-The Forum describes itself as a “nonpartisan, non-advocacy organization” and states that it does not take positions on policy debates.
+Includes a timeline of important court cases and legal milestones since 1972, a breakdown of 15 major religious groups' views on the subject, public opinion polls, and state-by-state statistics.
+The Research Center describes itself as a “nonpartisan, non-advocacy organization” and states that it does not take positions on policy debates.

 The Texas After Violence Project is an independent narrative and human rights project focusing on the causes and effects of serious violence and human rights violations; criminal investigation and legal processes; incarceration; and executions.